 Once these differentiators are understood, sellers can map their capabilities to customer needs.
 Ultimately, customers will be receptive to what those salespeople have to say because their information is relatable.

 The key is to limit your ideas to the most relevant, cogent ones.
-The urge to demonstrate the value of one’s research is often strong.
-Push back against this compulsion.
+The urge to demonstrate the value of one’s research is often strong, but you need to push back on it.
 Create a bigger impact with just a few concise insights.

 With a hypothetical all-in-one CRM pitch, you wouldn’t want to mull over every last feature of the sales and marketing aspects of the platform if you know your prospect is looking for a solution to improve its customer support infrastructure.
 Lock down the points you need to make and trim the fat from your consultive approach.